microsoft/debug-adapter-protocol/specification.md

   version?: string;

   /**
-   * User understandable description of if symbols were found for the module
+   * User-understandable description of if symbols were found for the module
    * (ex: 'Symbols Loaded', 'Symbols not found', etc.
    */
   symbolStatus?: string;